slonyator/articles/README.md

 ---

-### Verification Job
+### ✅ Verification Job (Lambda Function)

+The **Verification Job** ensures consistency between the outputs of the two independent BERT models:

+- `Schaden-Objekt` (Claimed Object)
+- `Schaden-Typ-Kennung` (Claim Type)

+---

-#### Why do we need it?
+#### 🔍 Why Is Verification Needed?

-Both BERT models (Schaden-Objekt & Schaden-Typ-Kennung) make their predictions completely independent one from another, but not all the possible combinations are valid.
-For instance it would not be a valid combination to return SD-Objekt: AH and SD-Typ: LW
+Although both BERT models operate independently, not all prediction combinations are semantically valid.
+For example:

-So we have basically two options either we return an error (INVALID DATA) or we try to fix the prediction.
-In order to increase the number of predictions, which where put into the PIA system and reduce the number of cases which are "nicht angelegt".
-Therefore again pydantic in combination with the instructor package was used for the structured prediction.
-In my opinion it is the best package for structured predictions (although there are a lot of alternatives, e.g. LangChain, LlamaIndex, Marvin, etc.) but instructor is the most light weight and it offers a retry option which I did not see in all the other packages.
-- So all in all if a non-valid combination is provided we use Claude + pydantic + instructor in order to return a valid prediction.
-For instance if the BERT models ("aren't sure" if it is a VK or KH claim Claude eventually has to make a decision)
+- `SD-Objekt: AH` and `SD-Typ: LW` is an invalid pairing.

+To handle such cases, we have two options:

+1. **Reject** the result and return an error (`INVALID DATA`)
+2. **Correct** the result by generating a valid alternative

+To reduce the number of rejected cases ("nicht angelegt") and improve integration with the downstream PIA system, we chose the correction path.

+This is achieved using:

+- **Claude (via AWS Bedrock)** for reasoning
+- **`pydantic`** for response schema enforcement
+- The **`instructor`** library for structured prediction

+> Among many alternatives (e.g., LangChain, LlamaIndex, Marvin), `instructor` was chosen due to its lightweight nature and built-in **retry mechanism**, which proved especially effective in this scenario.

+In cases where the BERT models are "uncertain" (e.g., differentiating between a **VK** and **KH** claim), Claude is used to make a final, valid decision.

+---

-#### Proceedure
+#### 🔁 Procedure

-In various experiments we saw that the best result can be achieved if we pass the summary and the BERT predictions to Claude to get a "confirmation / verification" even if it is a valid combination.
-So basically all the predictions getting confirmed (if we have a non-valid combination from BERT then a valid prediction is made)
+In our experiments, we found that the best results are achieved by always passing the **summary** and the **initial BERT predictions** to Claude—regardless of whether the combination is valid.

+This allows Claude to either:

+- **Confirm** a valid BERT prediction
+- **Adjust** an invalid combination to a valid one

+In other words, **all predictions go through a confirmation/verification step**, enabling additional consistency and improving the overall quality of the output.

+---

-#### Exceptions
+#### ⚠️ Exceptions

-Motor claims / BR vs GL claims
-For some cases we saw that they should not be verified (in case they are valid) because Claude overwrites the predictions and makes a correct prediction incorrect.
-This will be elaborated later.
+There are specific edge cases—such as **motor claims** or distinctions between **BR** and **GL** claims—where even valid predictions should **not** be verified.
+In these scenarios, Claude has a tendency to **overwrite correct results**, leading to unnecessary or incorrect adjustments.

+These exceptions will be discussed in more detail in a later chapter.